Table of Contents

-An ecosystem is a community or a group composed of biotic elements interacting with the abiotic elements.
-Ecology is the study of the interaction of the organisms in an area with their environment.
+An ecosystem is a community or a group composed of biotic elements interacting with abiotic elements.
+Ecology is the study of the interaction of organisms in an area with their environment.
 The abiotic and biotic interactions maintain the equilibrium in the ecosystem.

-Responses to Abiotic Factors
+Responses To Abiotic Factors